 And these contain almost twice as much protein as Lenny & Larry's!

 Flavor-wise these remind us of my Oil-Free Banana Brownies, which are one of my most popular healthy dessert recipes.
-The combination of chocolate and banana is just too scrumptious.
+The combination of cocoa and banana is just too scrumptious.

 Half of a Lenny & Larry's Complete Cookie is considered 1 serving, and per serving they contain: